 If people have to cancel due to sickness etc., others fill in as required.

-If you or one of your children are interested in becoming a reader at the 11:15 Family Mass, then speak to Fr Sean or contact Kathleen Conneally who organises the rota and will arrange training.
+If you or one of your children are interested in becoming a reader at the 11:15 Family Mass, then speak to or contact Fr Sean.
+Training can be arranged.

 Preparing for reading